Ocelog/Ocelog/README.md

         .Format(JsonFormatter.Format)
         .Subscribe(UDPTransport.Send("logstash.local", 2345)));

 In this example first all the context information such as message level, caller info, and hostname is added first.
 Once the stream is processed we can tweak the over fields, by trimming the length of long string values, and converting all the field names to snake case.
-Finaly the events are sent over UDP to the given address and port.
+Finally the events are sent over UDP to the given address and port.

+See [Advanced Configuration](https://github.com/Ocelog/Ocelog/wiki/Advanced-Configuration) for more detailed information.

 ## Testing